top of page

 (History cont'd after aside)

-Warning: Long, rambling, opinionated sidebar ahead.
+Warning: Long, rambling, opinionated sidebar.

 Scroll past if of little or no interest.